There are a lot of universally loved things that I can’t stand:

 Fresh Tomatoes – Not only do I not like fresh tomatoes, I’ve never even tried one.
 I just know I don’t like them.

-So let’s talk about that last one.
+So let's talk about that last one.
 Fresh tomatoes.
-You might find it odd that my favorite sandwich at Panera is the Tomato & Mozzarella Panini, considering that it has the dreaded fresh tomatoes on it.
+You might find it odd that my favorite sandwich at Panera is the Tomato and Mozzarella Panini, considering that it has the dreaded fresh tomatoes on it.
 But as soon as I get it, I take it apart and carefully pick off the fresh tomatoes before I start eating.
-And let’s be real, it’s not like vegetarians have a ton of other options at Panera.
-So the Tomato & Mozzarella Panini it is.
+And let's be real, it's not like vegetarians have a ton of other options at Panera.
+So the Tomato and Mozzarella Panini it is.

 Unfortunately, we don’t have a Panera in our town, so what used to be a fairly frequent lunch stop in between weekend errands has now become a rare occurrence.
 I started really missing that panini, so I had the brilliant idea of trying to make a copycat recipe, fully knowing that most of my attempts at copycat recipes are unmitigated disasters.
 But this seemed simple enough!

-The first thing I had to do was deconstruct Panera’s Tomato & Mozzarella Panini.
+The first thing I had to do was deconstruct Panera's Tomato and Mozzarella Panini.
 What makes it so delicious?
 Well!
-There’s a tomato pesto spread on the ciabatta bread.
-Then that’s topped with oven-roasted tomatoes and (my hated) fresh tomato slices.
-There’s fresh mozzarella on top of that and a few basil leaves–not many!
+There's a tomato pesto spread on the ciabatta bread.
+Then that's topped with oven-roasted tomatoes and (my hated) fresh tomato slices.
+There's fresh mozzarella on top of that and a few basil leaves—not many!

 You’ll have to make this and tell me what you think, but I kind of think I nailed it.
 Is it an exact replica of the Panera sandwich?
 Okay, maybe not.
 But it’s really, really close!
 Unlike the Panera one, which only comes grilled, you can do this one cold too.
 If you’re a fellow fresh tomato hater (SOLIDARITY!), you can make yours without.
 And if you love fresh tomatoes, you can add extra.
 Everyone wins.